vl85/BayunDB/docs/restructuring_plan.md

    - Added comprehensive tests for all expression types
    - Verified that all project tests still pass

-4. **Next Steps**:
+4. **Statement Parsers Implementation (Completed)**:
-   - Implement SELECT statement parsing in `parser_select.rs`
+   - Implemented SELECT statement parsing in `parser_select.rs`
+     - Support for column selection and aliasing
+     - WHERE clause filtering
+     - JOIN operations (INNER, LEFT, RIGHT)
+     - GROUP BY clauses
+     - HAVING clauses
-   - Implement DDL statement parsing in `parser_ddl.rs`
+   - Implemented DDL statement parsing in `parser_ddl.rs`
+     - CREATE TABLE statements with column definitions
+     - Data type parsing
+     - Constraint parsing (PRIMARY KEY, NOT NULL)
+     - Placeholder implementations for DROP and ALTER
-   - Implement DML statement parsing in `parser_dml.rs`
+   - Implemented DML statement parsing in `parser_dml.rs`
+     - INSERT statements with VALUES
+     - UPDATE statements with SET clause
+     - DELETE statements with WHERE clause
+   - Added tests for each statement type

+5. **Integration (Completed)**:
-   - Update the main parser to use these components
+   - Updated the main parser.rs to use component modules
+   - Updated benchmarks to use the new parsing interface
+   - Verified that all tests pass
+   - Verified that all benchmarks compile and run
+   - Removed redundant code

+The SQL Parser restructuring is now complete.
+The modular approach allows easier maintenance and extension of SQL syntax in the future.

 ### 2. WAL Log Manager (`src/transaction/wal/log_manager.rs`)